Arte

 Are you able to name three painters beyond Frida Kahlo?
 (Part I)

-We review the life and work of three of the best artists in history, whose name has been silenced... and that's why you don't know him.
+We review the life and work of three of the greatest artists in history, whose names have been silenced... and that is why you don't know them.

-Let's start by assuming that we have an absolute deficit as far as culture is concerned.
-That deficit is basically the authors.
-Hey, it's great that you know the life and work of Francisco de Goya and Diego Velázquez because Goya and Velázquez were very good.
-Who is going to deny that, my God of my soul?
-And Murillo, and Van Gogh, and Klimt, and Monet, and Michelangelo, and, ultimately, almost every name that has gone down in history because it has gone down in history for a reason.
-But are you able to name three painters right now?
-So, suddenly, that they come to your head and without putting “PAINTERS” in Google, sprawled on the sofa.
-And I'm not even telling you from here, but from all over the world.
-And of all times.
+Let's start by assuming that we have an absolute deficit when it comes to culture.
+That deficit is, basically, female authors.
+Listen, it's great that you know the life and work of Francisco de Goya and Diego Velázquez because Goya and Velázquez were very good.
+Who's going to deny that, my God?
+And Murillo, and Van Gogh, and Klimt, and Monet, and Michelangelo, and, in short, almost every name that has gone down in history because it has gone down in history for a reason.
+But are you able to name three female painters right now?
+Just like that, off the top of your head, without typing “PAINTERS” into Google while you're lounging on the couch.
+And I'm not even talking about here, but from all over the world.
+And from all eras.

-It annoys you to realize that you don't.
-Or, at least, that they don't come out so fast.
-And there are only three.
-Perhaps, of course, Frida Kahlo will appear in your mind, whose face has also become a symbol (and plated, although in her life she had to deal with machismo, which she considered her husband, Diego Rivera, better).
-But yeah.
-And that, accept it, is fatal.
-And you know.
-That you have made a face to say 'geez, I should be able to answer this question'.
-No problem, because here we bring you the first part of a series of articles in which you will find not only names to learn, but enduring artists of different styles and historical stages that, if you delve into their work, will make you discover yourself better, will they will better anchor the world and they will chisel you with more rigor to life.
+It's annoying to realize that you don't.
+Or, at least, that they don't come to you so quickly.
+And there are only three of them.
+Maybe, of course, Frida Kahlo will appear in your mind, whose face has also become a symbol (and bravo, although in her life she had to deal with machismo, who considered her husband, Diego Rivera, better).
+But that's it.
+And accept it, it's terrible.
+And you know it.
+You've got the face to say 'gosh, I should be able to answer this question'.
+No problem, because here we bring you the first part of a series of articles in which you will find not only names to learn, but also timeless artists of various styles and historical periods that, if you delve into their work, will make you discover yourself better, will anchor you better to the world and will chisel you with more rigor to life.
 Look how beautiful.

-In 2018, of the total of 1,160 paintings exhibited in the Prado Museum, only six were of women.
-Of those six, half were by Anguissola, a highly recognized painter at the time that history was in charge of hiding by attributing her paintings to various copyists (men).
-Born in Cremona around 1535 and died in Palermo 90 years later, she was an expert in portraiture, even though she was not allowed to study anatomy because she was a woman.
+In 2018, of the 1,160 paintings on display at the Prado Museum, only six were by women.
+Of those six, half were by Anguissola, a highly acclaimed painter in her day who history has hidden by attributing her paintings to various (male) copyists.
+Born in Cremona around 1535 and dying in Palermo 90 years later, she was an expert in portraiture, even though she was not allowed to study anatomy because she was a woman.

 Self-portrait Sofonisba_Anguissola - Lancut Museum, Poland

-Her youth lived in Italy, where she met her apocryphal teacher, because he could not officially teach her: Michelangelo, who took her under his wing.
-She moved to the court of Felipe II and there she practiced her art as a lady-in-waiting to Queen Elizabeth of Valois.
+She spent her youth in Italy, where she met her apocryphal teacher, who could not give her official lessons: Michelangelo, who took her under his wing.
+She moved to the court of Philip II and there she practiced her art as a lady-in-waiting to Queen Isabella of Valois.
 She never stopped painting, but in 1571, the king, concerned that she was single, found her a husband in Italy.
-She would later become a widow and remarry a rich merchant, who admired her.
-When the Flemish painter Anton van Dyck visited her in his old age, he was surprised to see this almost 90-year-old woman talking about painting with an almost jovial passion.
+She would later be widowed and remarry a rich merchant, who admired her.
+When the Flemish painter Anton van Dyck visited her in her old age, he was surprised by this woman of almost 90 years talking about painting with an almost jovial passion.

 Portrait of Queen Anne of Austria - Museo del Prado

-Often relegated to the role of “Jackson Pollock's wife”, the only truth is that Krasner's work has substance on its own.
-A New Yorker from 1908, the daughter of Ukrainian immigrants, her real name was Lena, but she changed it to the more ambiguous Lee when she saw how the art world worked.
-His teacher, the artist Hans Hofmann, sees a work of his in 1937 and exclaims: "It is such a good work that no one would know that it was made by a woman."
-Her family doesn't believe in her.
+Often relegated to the role of “Jackson Pollock’s wife,” the only truth is that Krasner’s work has substance in its own right.
+A New Yorker in 1908, the daughter of Ukrainian immigrants, her real name was Lena, but she changed it to the more ambiguous Lee after seeing how the art world worked.
+Her teacher, the artist Hans Hofmann, saw one of her works in 1937 and exclaimed: “It is such a good work that no one would know it was done by a woman.”
+Her family does not believe in her.

-At the beginning of the 40s, in Mexico, he meets Pollock.
-They get married in 1945.
-From that year on her work stagnates: she doesn't have time because she dedicates herself to caring for her alcoholic husband, promoting her works and managing her art.
-In addition, she sacrifices even more and, as the respected painter has started with a technique that requires a lot of space to paint on the floor in large dimensions, she barely fits in the studio and has to settle for making Little Images .
-“It's a shame that women's liberation didn't happen 30 years earlier in my life.
-I couldn't run out and do my job as a woman artist in a world as sexist as the art world, I couldn't continue my painting and stay in the role I was in as Mrs. Pollock”, she would assure years after the death of the author in a car accident in 1956.
+In the early 1940s, in Mexico, she met Pollock.
+They married in 1945.
+From that year on, her work stagnated: she had no time to look after her alcoholic husband, promote his works and manage her art.
+In addition, she made even more sacrifices and, as the respected painter had begun with a technique that required a lot of space to paint on the floor in large dimensions, she barely fit in the studio and had to make do with making Little Images .
+“It is a shame that women’s liberation did not happen 30 years earlier in my life.
+I could not run off and do my work as a woman artist in a world as sexist as the art world, I could not continue with my painting and remain in the role I was in as Mrs. Pollock,” she would say years after the author’s death in a car accident in 1956.

 Image via Tristan Fewings/Getty Images

-Since then, and although he suffers from insomnia and follows the author's abstract expressionism, his work gains strength, flight and signature.
-He specializes in geometric and flat shapes.
-Actress Marcia Gay Harden won the Best Supporting Actress Oscar for her portrayal of her in the 2000 Pollock tape.
-She had died at age 75 in 1984.
+Since then, and although she suffers from insomnia and follows the author's abstract expressionism, her work has gained strength, flight and signature.
+She specializes in geometric and flat forms.
+Actress Marcia Gay Harden won the Oscar for best supporting actress for her portrayal of her in the film Pollock , from 2000.
+She had died at the age of 75 in 1984.

 Berthe Morisot (Photo: Wikimedia Commons Public Domain)

-When we talk about Berthe Morisot (Bourges, France, 1841) we are talking about one of the indisputable figures of French Impressionism.
-Perhaps, we are not going to be rude, her last name has been silenced too much so that history does not confuse her with her other sister, also a painter, Edma Morisot.
-But in the case of Berthe, we are talking about one of the founders of the pictorial movement, an avant-garde of impressionism who exhibited at the Paris Salon at the age of 23 (and did so without interruption for a decade, from 1864 to 1874).
-He surpassed all the teachers he had until he reached one of those who would influence him the most, Camille Corot (he also often referred to the Barbizon School, led by Jean-François Millet, famous for his outdoor paintings with gleaners and wheat harvesters).
+When we talk about Berthe Morisot (Bourges, France, 1841) we are talking about one of the undisputed figures of French Impressionism.
+Perhaps, let's not be suspicious, her surname has been kept too quiet so that history does not confuse her with her other sister, also a painter, Edma Morisot.
+But in Berthe's case we are talking about one of the founders of the pictorial movement, an avant-garde of Impressionism who exhibited at the Paris Salon at the age of 23 (and did so uninterruptedly for a decade, from 1864 to 1874).
+She surpassed all the teachers she had until she reached one of those who would influence her the most, Camille Corot (she also often referred to the Barbizon School, with Jean-François Millet at the head, the latter famous for his outdoor paintings with gleaners and wheat fields).

-Morisot used the technique, widely used among the Impressionists, of taking notes –sketches and sketches- to later paint them in the studio.
-Domestic, natural and everyday images prevail in her, which, unlike her male companions, relegates her work, according to critics, to the background.
-His sister Edma married in 1869 and gave up painting.
-She, who had begun to make friends with the jet set of her time, like the poets Mallarmé or Baudelaire or the painters Degas and Manet, marries a brother of the latter, Eugène, who will encourage her to continue painting since he, amateur painter, he understands that he does not have the level of his wife.
+Morisot used the technique, very common among the Impressionists, of taking notes - sketches and rough drafts - and then painting them in the studio.
+She focused on domestic, natural and everyday scenes, which, unlike her male colleagues, relegated her work to the background, according to critics.
+Her sister Edma married in 1869 and gave up painting.
+Edma, who had begun to make friends with the jet set of her time, such as the poets Mallarmé and Baudelaire or the painters Degas and Manet, married a brother of the latter, Eugène, who encouraged her to continue painting since he, an amateur painter, understood that she did not have the level of his wife.

-Morisot used the technique, widely used among the Impressionists, of taking notes –sketches and sketches- to later paint them in the studio.
-Domestic, natural and everyday images prevail in her, which, unlike her male companions, relegates her work, according to critics, to the background.
-His sister Edma married in 1869 and gave up painting.
-She, who had begun to make friends with the jet set of her time, like the poets Mallarmé or Baudelaire or the painters Degas and Manet, marries a brother of the latter, Eugène, who will encourage her to continue painting since he, amateur painter, he understands that he does not have the level of his wife.
+Morisot used the technique, very common among the Impressionists, of taking notes - sketches and rough drafts - and then painting them in the studio.
+She focused on domestic, natural and everyday scenes, which, unlike her male colleagues, relegated her work to the background, according to critics.
+Her sister Edma married in 1869 and gave up painting.
+Edma, who had begun to make friends with the jet set of her time, such as the poets Mallarmé and Baudelaire or the painters Degas and Manet, married a brother of the latter, Eugène, who encouraged her to continue painting since he, an amateur painter, understood that she did not have the level of his wife.

-She, who only stopped painting the year her daughter Julie was born, nevertheless died very young, in 1895 (at age 54, three years after her husband).
-She had managed to exhibit in London and New York and, although the following years her colleagues (Renoir, Monet, etc...) managed to celebrate a show solely of her that was a success with 340 of her works, her name, once again, was forgotten.
+She had only stopped painting the year her daughter Julie was born, but died very young, in 1895 (at the age of 54, three years after her husband).
+She had managed to exhibit in London and New York and, although the following year her colleagues (Renoir, Monet, etc.) managed to hold an exhibition of her work alone which was a success with 340 of her works, her name was once again forgotten.

 Leave a comment